 Can be doubled for additional insulation.
-Also protects ears, mouth and nose.
-Double layer resists condensation formation.
+Also protects the ears, mouth, and nose.
+The double layer resists condensation formation.
 The fleece material feels great against skin.

-Neck fit is tighter than expected.
 Material can shed and fall apart at seams.
-Breathability is an issue for some users.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Even with a heavy coat, the winter chill can find a way to seep inside and leave you shivering.
 A neck warmer is the perfect solution to braving the frosty months.
 Unlike a scarf, a neck warmer is a continuous piece of fabric, so there are no gaps to let the cold in and no risk of it blowing off on a windy day.